awtotty/chirp/Learnings.md

 - Form submission in React likes to use `useState` for form state
     - see `CreatePostWizard` component for an example
 - Linters are kind of great
+- The `disabled` attribute for html elements is powerful
+    - See `isPosting` in `index.tsx` for how to prevent duplicated actions during async ops

 ## Overview of deployment:
-Serverless deployment
-- Host stateless on Vercel
+- Host serverless on Vercel
 - Planetscale MySQL db with prisma ORM
 - Auth with Clerk
     - Holy cow clerk is amazing